6 Ways to Fix iPhone Asking for 6-Digit Passcode Instead of 4

 Why Choose TunesKit iPhone Unlocker?

 Fix "iPhone keeps asking for 6-digit passcode" issue with ease, no Apple ID or password needed.
-Easy to operate for anyone.
+Easy to use with friendly UI.

 Try It Free safe 600,000+ Downloads